UDASE-CHiME2023/baseline/README.md

 # Baselines for the UDASE task of the CHiME-7 challenge

+Updates:

+- [June 2, 2023] Added information in [Instructions for performance evaluation](#instructions-for-performance-evaluation).

+---

 We pre-train a supervised Sudo rm- rf [1,2] teacher on some out-of-domain data (e.g. Libri1to3mix) and try to adapt a student model with the RemixIT [3] method on the unlabeled CHiME-5 data.

 **Fully-supervised Sudo rm -rf out-of-domain teacher**